-At the Law Offices of Michael A. DeMayo, L.L.P., we are contacted every day by North and South Carolina residents who have suffered injuries in serious motor vehicle accidents.
+At DeMayo Law Offices, L.L.P., we are contacted every day by North and South Carolina residents who have suffered injuries in serious motor vehicle accidents.

 You may think you are a careful driver and that you have adequate motor vehicle insurance coverage only to find out after an accident that you have a minimum limits policy.